- About Us

 "Knights Under the Stars" Public Event Schedule

-- This is the schedule of public events -- "Knights Under The Stars" -- for the Fall 2016 semester.
+- This is the schedule of public events -- "Knights Under The Stars" -- for the Spring 2017 semester.

 - In the table below, green means we are open, red means closed due to weather or holiday, yellow means we haven't decided yet, and white means the event is in the future.
 Florida's fickle weather means that we cannot be sure an Open House will occur until just before the scheduled time it starts!
 We're sorry if that makes things logistically harder but we try to avoid situations where people needlessly come to the observatory.

-- On future nights, check back here or on our Facebook or Twitter page an hour or so before the start time to see if weather will allow us to be open!
+- Our next event is scheduled for Wednesday February 1 .
+On that night, check back here or on our Facebook or Twitter page an hour or so before the start time to see if weather will allow us to be open!